Rhinemann/mage-hack/src/chapters/Skills.typ

 #sidebar()[
   #block(breakable: false)[
     == Optional Rule: Roles
     Instead of the menagerie of skills you may use roles.
-Each of the five roles -- #smallcaps[Scholar], #smallcaps[Scoundrel], #smallcaps[Scout], #smallcaps[Soldier], and #smallcaps[Speaker] -- represents a thematic grouping of training, skill, and experience.
+Each of the five roles -- Scholar, Scoundrel, Scout, Soldier, and Speaker -- represents a thematic grouping of training, skill, and experience.
 Your largest-rated role is usually how you best contribute to a group, whereas for smaller-rated roles, you're usually better off relying on more proficient allies.
   ]

-  #smallcaps[Scholar] is your academic knowledge, including education, lore, the sciences, deduction, and research.
+  Scholar is your academic knowledge, including education, lore, the sciences, deduction, and research.

-  #smallcaps[Scoundrel] is your aptitude for trickery, crime, spying, sleight of hand, defeating security measures like traps or alarms.
+  Scoundrel is your aptitude for trickery, crime, spying, sleight of hand, defeating security measures like traps or alarms.

-  #smallcaps[Scout] is your facility for exploration, perception, and survival, including tracking, navigation, animal handling, climbing, and simply noticing things.
+  Scout is your facility for exploration, perception, and survival, including tracking, navigation, animal handling, climbing, and simply noticing things.

-  #smallcaps[Soldier] is your skill and experience when it comes to wielding weapons, enduring hardship, providing security, and fighting in general.
+  Soldier is your skill and experience when it comes to wielding weapons, enduring hardship, providing security, and fighting in general.

-  #smallcaps[Speaker] is your affinity for communication, group dynamics, leadership, empathy, and various forms of self-expression, such as oratory, performance, and art.
+  Speaker is your affinity for communication, group dynamics, leadership, empathy, and various forms of self-expression, such as oratory, performance, and art.

   Sometimes more than one role might apply.
-Sneak up on a poacher with #smallcaps[Scout] or #smallcaps[Scoundrel]?
+Sneak up on a poacher with Scout or Scoundrel?
 Give battlefield orders with SOLDIER or SPEAKER?
 In those cases, choose the one your character favors.

   === Roles And Specialties
   Specialties are no different when used with roles.
-For example, you might use #smallcaps[Soldier] to display your general prowess with weapons, but you might also have a specialty that you add when using certain types of weapons, such as #smallcaps[Swordplay] #spec_c.d6, #smallcaps[Shotguns] #spec_c.d6, or #smallcaps[Plasma Rifles] #spec_c.d8.
-When you follow a trail through a dense forest, your dice pool might not only include #smallcaps[Scout] but also an extra die for your #smallcaps[Tracking] specialty.
+For example, you might use Soldier to display your general prowess with weapons, but you might also have a specialty that you add when using certain types of weapons, such as Swordplay #spec_c.d6, Shotguns #spec_c.d6, or Plasma Rifles #spec_c.d8.
+When you follow a trail through a dense forest, your dice pool might not only include Scout but also an extra die for your Tracking specialty.

   === Roles At Character Creation
   Assign the following die ratings to your five roles, in any order: #spec_c.d10, #spec_c.d8, #spec_c.d6, #spec_c.d6, #spec_c.d4.